 Delhi Metro Tourist Card:

 This is issued for travel within a short period of time.
 It can be used any number of times.
 The validity of this card ranges from one day to three days.
 The amount charged for one day is Rs.
-100/- only, whereas for three days card it is Rs.
-250/- only.
-Refundable deposit is Rs 50.
+120/- only,

 Delhi Metro Token:

 The single journey tokens are available for one way journey.
-Value of token depends on the distance of destination and ranges from Rs.8/ to Rs.
-30/-.
+Value of token depends on the distance of destination and ranges from Rs.20/ to Rs.
+60/-.
 Token is valid only on the date of purchase.